George Church and Ramez Naam on the limitations of evolution, the power of matchmaking, and why we should send single-cell computers into deep space.

 George Church: Well, it probably comes from doing technology development, including some technology development that’s made its way into clinical practice, and seeing the successes and failures in the long history of gene therapy.
 One thing is to ask what the long-term consequence is going to be: Is it actually likely these kids are going to die, as some people did in the early days of gene therapy?1

 1A paper published in Nature Medicine in June showed that the HIV resistance gene that scientist He Jiankui tried to edit into the embryos also appears to raise the risk of death from the flu and West Nile virus.
-The study was based on an analysis of 400,000 genomes in the United Kingdom’s Biobank.
-Asked for comment on the study, Church pointed out that while influenza is prevalent in the UK, HIV is a bigger risk in other places.
-Assuming that edits for HIV resistance could be made accurately, the tradeoff might be worthwhile for some people.
-“Many new therapies, even those extensively tested in animals, face similar questions,” Church said.
+But that study was retracted in October.

 My particular experience has been unusual in that I’ve seen things change extremely rapidly.
 The other part of what’s unbalanced in the discussion [of genetics research] is that sometimes people say, “Oh, this stuff is so far off and so impractical, so unlikely, we don’t need to really take it seriously.”
 That doesn’t prepare us well for a sudden change in technology.
 For example, bringing down the cost of sequencing from $3 billion for a poor, non-clinical genome, to nearly zero dollars now for a high-quality diploid genome2, was supposed to take six decades, and instead it took on the order of six to eight years.